Best Enclosure Size for Milk Snake

 Safety-Proofing Your Home for Milk Snake

-Safety-proofing for Milk Snake is an ongoing process, not a one-time task.
+Safety-proofing for Milk Snake is an ongoing process, not an one-time task.
 Start with the critical hazards: toxic household plants (over 700 common plants are toxic to reptiles), accessible medications (even a single dropped pill can be dangerous), and unsecured cleaning chemicals.
 For a Medium (2-5 ft) reptile like Milk Snake, pay special attention to items at their height level that could be pulled down, heavy objects that could fall, and access to countertops or high shelves.
 Electrical cords should be covered or routed out of reach.
 Recheck safety measures every season as household items shift and new hazards emerge.
 Regular safety audits of your Milk Snake's environment every few months catch new hazards as household items and arrangements change over time.

 Seasonal Habitat Adjustments for Milk Snake

 Your Milk Snake's habitat needs shift with the seasons.
 In warmer months, a Medium (2-5 ft) reptile needs cooling options: frozen treats, cooling mats, and increased air circulation around the terrarium.
 Never leave Milk Snake in unventilated spaces during heat.
-Winter preparation includes draft-proofing the terrarium, adding extra bedding for warmth, and ensuring heating elements are pet-safe and thermostatically controlled.
+Winter preparation includes draft-proofing the terrarium, adding extra substrate for warmth, and ensuring heating elements are pet-safe and thermostatically controlled.
 Transitional seasons require attention to indoor air quality—spring allergens and autumn mold can affect Milk Snake's respiratory health.
 Adjust exploration time routines seasonally, bringing more enrichment indoors when outdoor conditions are unfavorable for this species.
 These seasonal adjustments, while modest in effort, make a measurable difference in your Milk Snake's comfort and health across their 15-20 years lifespan.